-Each year, millions of people worldwide take cruise vacations.
-Between 2002 and 2012, cruise lines carried more than 243 million passengers and crew members.
-During that time there were 28 deaths related to marine incidents and numerous outbreaks of infectious disease.
+Between 2002 and 2015, more than 200 deaths occurred that were related to marine incidents aboard cruise ships.
 About 1 in 250 cruise ship passengers will experience an illness requiring hospitalization.

 Medical Capabilities on Cruise Ships

-The cost of medical care on board a cruise ship is not included in the fare.
-Therefore, passengers may wish to carry simple remedies such as loperamide and antibiotics for self-treatment of diarrhea and motion sickness with them and check that their travel insurance covers medical expenses at sea, air evacuation, and repatriation.
+The cost of medical care on board a cruise ship is not included in the fare and is often costly.
+Consider carrying simple remedies such as cold medicines, loperamide, antibiotics for self-treatment of diarrhea, and motion sickness medicines.
+Check that health insurance or any additional travel insurance purchased covers medical expenses at sea, air evacuation, and repatriation.

 Less mobile or disabled travelers should inquire about procedures for boarding and disembarking from the ship.
 Some ports may not have the equipment necessary to accommodate these passengers.

-Travelers should bring an adequate supply of current medications and provide the ship physician with a list of names and dosages of all current medications in the event that the ship's doctor needs to dispense or replace the medication.
+Bring an adequate supply of current medications and provide the ship physician with a list of names and dosages of all current medications in the event the ship's doctor needs to dispense or replace the medication.

 Infants and Pregnant Women

-Pregnant women may be asked to provide a medical note from their physician stating the expected due date and medical fitness to travel, and verifying that the pregnancy is not high risk.
+Pregnant women may be asked to provide a medical note from their physician stating the expected due date and medical fitness to travel, as well as verifying that the pregnancy is not high risk.
 Ship medical facilities are not able to provide blood transfusions and have limited means to handle complications of pregnancy.

-Aboard cruise ships, large numbers of people coexist in relatively close contact with others; this can promote the spread of respiratory infections such as influenza.
-Because many passengers on cruise ships have risk factors for respiratory disease (e.g., age or preexisting illness), they are at increased risk for complications from influenza, including pneumonia, hospitalization, and even death.
+Aboard cruise ships, large numbers of people coexist in relatively close contact with others, which can promote the spread of respiratory infections, accounting for up to 29% of medical visits.
+Older travelers and those with risk factors for respiratory disease are at increased risk for complications from influenza, including pneumonia, hospitalization, and even death.

 Legionnaires' disease is usually acquired from contaminated artificial water systems.
 Outbreaks on cruise vessels have occurred due to poor cleaning and maintenance of spas, fountains, and showers.
 Symptoms include high fever, chills, headache, muscle aches, cough, and pneumonia.
 See Legionella Infection.

-Outbreaks of rubella (sometimes called "German measles") and varicella (chickenpox) have occurred on cruise ships, usually introduced by crew members from countries where immunization is not widely practiced.
-Because of the dangers of rubella in pregnancy, passengers should be up-to-date with MMR immunization.
-Passengers should also be immune to varicella.
+Outbreaks of measles, rubella (German measles), and varicella (chickenpox) have occurred on cruise ships, usually introduced by crew members from countries where immunization is not widely practiced.
+Because of the dangers of varicella and rubella in pregnancy, passengers should be up to date with varicella and MMR vaccinations.
 See Measles, Mumps, Rubella and Varicella.

 Skin Infections and Sunburn

 Skin infections and sunburn are common problems during cruise travel.
-Travelers should wash and disinfect cuts, abrasions, and insect bites, and avoid excessive sun exposure.
+Wash and disinfect cuts, abrasions, and insect bites, and avoid excessive sun exposure.
 See Insect Precautions and Sun Protection.

 Some cruise ships visit ports in countries where malaria is a risk, particularly on the South American coast, the eastern and western coasts of Africa, and some Asian destinations.

 Cruise lines commonly offer day trips to local destinations, with passengers returning to the ship in the evening.
-In this situation, risk during the evening and night is very low because passengers are in a controlled environment, and thus preventive malaria medication is usually not necessary.
-However, preventive medication should be considered if passengers spend the night on shore or spend more than 1 day in sub-Saharan African ports or ports with similar high transmission.
+In this situation, risk during the evening and night is very low because passengers are in a controlled environment; thus, preventive malaria medication is usually not necessary.
+However, preventive medication should be considered if passengers spend the night on shore or spend more than 1 day in sub-Saharan African ports or ports with similarly high transmission.

 Cruise ship passengers who have a fever after returning from these ports should seek medical care to be tested for malaria.